Gunbattle rocks Gao after rebels surprise French, Malians

 OPERATIONS IN NORTHEAST

-The French, who have around 4,000 troops in Mali, are now focusing their offensive operations several hundred kilometers (miles) north of Gao in a hunt for the Islamist insurgents.
+The French, who have around 4,000 troops in Mali, are now focusing their offensive operations several hundred kilometres (miles) north of Gao in a hunt for the Islamist insurgents.

 On Friday, French special forces paratroopers seized the airstrip and town of Tessalit, near the Algerian border.